BulliBrick/abschlussprojekt/README.md

 Now you should have a loca copy of the project

-Now you need to instll the Devcontainer extension
+Now you need to instll the Remote Developement extension

 To launch it as a devcontainer you just need to click the blue Button in the bottom left corner again and navigate to "Reopen in Container"